 You’d be forgiven for thinking that a bidet is a foreign, unnecessary object only found in European countries or the depths of Asia.

-But bidet fans will tell you about how much more of a deeper clean they provide, whilst also trying to dispel myths about increased water consumption (hint: they use less than producing toilet paper!).
+But find any bidet fan, and they’ll tell you how effective they are at cleaning you while also trying to dispel myths about increased water consumption (hint: they use less than producing toilet paper!).

-In this article we’re going to clear up the most common misconceptions about bidets, and ask the question: are bidets sanitary?
+In this article, I clear up the most common misconceptions about bidets and ask: are bidets sanitary?

 The bidet attachments will generally have a control panel where you can adjust the position of the spray wand, and some will also have different temperature and pressure settings.